Refrigerant choice in HVAC chillers

 Medium Pressure Chillers

-This sector has been dominated by R-134a since it was introduced back in the early 1990’s as a replacement for the CFC R-12.
-R-134a has been used extensively in chiller applications, mainly in larger end of the chiller market with equipment manufacturers still offering a range of equipment with R-134a as the primary option.
+R-134a has been widely used in chiller applications.
+In the larger end of the chiller market there are equipment manufacturers who are still offering a range of equipment with R-134a as the primary option.

-Whilst R-134a has a GWP of 1430 and isn’t subject to any current bans in the EU, there are already lower GWP alternatives readily available.
-Many of the leading manufacturers of chillers produce a range of air cooled, water cooled and remote condenser chillers that have a wide range of cooling capacities from 20kW up to 2MW most now have options designed for use with the refrigerants mentioned below.
+Whilst R-134a has a GWP of 1430 (AR4) and isn’t subject to any current bans in Great Britain (GB), the GB F-Gas regulation is still in the process of being revised and lower GWP alternatives are available.
+Many of the leading manufacturers of chillers, produce a range of air cooled, water cooled and remote condenser chillers that have a wide range of cooling capacities from 20kW up to 2MW most now have options designed for use with the refrigerants mentioned below.

-R-513A has a GWP of 631, is non-flammable, has been quickly adopted by a number of manufacturers and can easily be used for retrofitting R-134a systems, with very similar cooling capacity and performance.
-The GWP of R-513A is less than half of the GWP of R-134a which effectively means that twice as much becomes available compared to R-134a in terms of the F-Gas phase-down.
+R-513A is non-flammable and has a GWP of 631 (AR4).
+It has been quickly adopted by various manufacturers and has a similar cooling capacity and performance to R-134a.
+Meaning it can be used an easy option for retrofitting R-134a systems.
+R-513A has a GWP level less than half of the GWP of R-134a.
+This essentially means that twice as much becomes available compared to R‑134a in terms of the F-Gas HFC phase-down.

-Neither R-1234ze nor R-1234yf come under the F-gas phase-down meaning they provide an unrestricted solution as the phase-down tightens on higher GWP refrigerants in the years ahead.
+As both R-1234ze and R-1234yf have a very low GWP, this essentially means they both provide an unrestricted solution as the HFC phase-down tightens on higher GWP refrigerants in the years ahead.

 High Pressure Chillers

-R-32 with a GWP of 675 has seen rapid growth as a replacement for R-410A in split AC systems and we are now starting to see some chillers coming to market with R-32.
-The properties of R-32 has meant that more equipment re-design may be required by equipment manufacturers.
+R-32 with a GWP of 675 (AR4) has seen rapid growth as a replacement for R-410A in split AC systems and some manufacturers have also opted for R-32 in chillers.
+The properties of R-32 have meant that more equipment re-design may be required by equipment manufacturers.

 The use of R-717 is widespread in industrial chillers where the toxicity and flammability can be more easily managed but is rarely seen for general HVAC applications.